 Rome (Civitavecchia), Italy

-While cruise ships dock at Civitavecchia, about 90 minutes from Rome, most passengers make the journey to the Eternal City.
+Cruise ships dock at Civitavecchia, about 90 minutes from Rome by rail, and most passengers make the journey to the Eternal City.
 Rome’s historical treasures are unparalleled: the Colosseum, Roman Forum, Pantheon, and Vatican City with St. Peter’s Basilica and the Sistine Chapel.
-The city’s piazzas, fountains, and charming neighbourhoods offer endless opportunities for exploration and exceptional Italian cuisine.
+The city’s piazzas, fountains, and neighbourhoods such as Trastevere offer endless opportunities for exploration alongside exceptional Italian food.

 Athens (Piraeus), Greece

-Athens serves as the gateway to most Eastern Mediterranean cruises, with the Acropolis and its iconic Parthenon temple overlooking the modern metropolis.
-The nearby Acropolis Museum houses thousands of artefacts from the ancient site.
-Beyond the ancient monuments, Athens offers charming neighbourhoods like Plaka with its narrow streets, traditional tavernas, and stunning views of the illuminated Acropolis at night.
+Athens serves as the starting point for most Eastern Mediterranean cruises.
+The Acropolis and its Parthenon temple are among the most recognisable monuments in the world.
+The Acropolis Museum houses thousands of artefacts from the ancient site.
+Beyond the monuments, Athens offers charming neighbourhoods like Plaka with its tavernas and views of the illuminated Acropolis after dark.

 Santorini, Greece